What is Ezicover Income Protection and what does it cover?

 - The benefit period.
 Longer benefit periods (the maximum amount of time that you can continuously claim benefits for) will have higher premiums.

 - The waiting period.
 Shorter waiting periods have higher premiums.

-- Any tax requirements or stamp duty charged by state governments will be reflected in increased premiums.
+- Taxes and duties.
+Any tax requirements or stamp duty charged by state governments will be reflected in increased premiums.